-- Check your child understands COVID-19 precautions like how to wash hands and wear a mask if necessary.
+- Check your child understands COVID-19 precautions like RATs or how to wash hands and wear a mask if necessary.

-- Check your child’s uniform still fits and that their lunch box, bags and stationery are ready.
-You could even have a practice run before the first day.
+- If your child has been away from school for a while, check your child’s uniform still fits and that their lunch box, bags and stationery are ready.

 - If classroom doors and windows are being kept open for ventilation, check your child’s clothes are appropriate for the weather.

 - If your child uses an out of school hours care service, let your child know about any changes to the way the service does things.